Southwest Library Branch

 A new Library Branch will be built as part of a joint build that includes an elementary school, daycare and city-operated recreation centre.

-The school is set to open in late 2025, with the Library portion opening soon after.
+The facility is expected to open in fall 2026.
 The building will be located off of Shellard Lane in the southwest area of the city.

 The 13,500-foot Library will have dedicated public parking, collections for people of all ages, quiet study spaces and an outdoor reading area.